The answer to the question of when the fountain pen was invented is a bit of a long and rambling one.

 So who finally made this novel idea a reality?

-Who invented the first fountain pen?
+Who invented the first one?

 Long before the first patent was filed by Frederick Fölsch, inventors sought to crack the mystery of a continuous writing instrument.